axelpengineering/axelpengineering/README.md

 - 🖥️ [Motor Communication with CAN, ROS and Ubuntu:](https://github.com/axelpengineering/Motor-Communication-With-CAN-ROS-Ubuntu)

     Goal of implementing velocity control capabilities for a SparkMax motor for a robot arm in Robots for Space Exploration.
 Learned how CAN communication works, learned how to use the windows terminal, wsl, ubuntu and ROS 1 to acheive this.
-First determined PID values which enabled the motor to conntrol velocity.
+First determined PID values which enabled the motor to control velocity.
 This enabled me to code in python to make use of ROS to control the motor velocity.
-Finally, learned how to implement my code into its own environmnet within the team's github repositories.
+Finally, learned how to implement my code into its own environment within the team's github repositories.

 - ⚡️ [Joulemeter:](https://github.com/axelpengineering/Joulemeter-Project)

-    Goal to create a joulemeter in conjuction with a few other group members.
+    Goal to create a joulemeter in conjunction with a few other group members.
 Process involved soldering, using breadboards and working with arduino IDE.

+*Structural Fabrication*
+- 📦 PPT-Composite-Box-Design

+  Mechanical design and fabrication workflow for a lightweight composite box enclosure designed for waterjet manufacturing and composite layup.

 Check out my [resume](EngineeringMASTERResume.pdf) or [connect on LinkedIn](https://www.linkedin.com/in/axel-pena-hernandez-907150265/)!
-Contact me at: 📩 axel.pena@mail.utoronto.ca 📞 +1 (647)-569-9921
+Contact me at: 📩 axel.pena@mail.utoronto.ca